 Interpreter (Tour Guide)

 Enrichment lectures, programs and events are scheduled from time to time by the Trust and offered to volunteers free of charge.
 Volunteers who complete 48 hours of service each year receive a complimentary Trust membership.
-Lead tours of the Home and Studio, Robie House, the Frank Lloyd Wright Historic District in Oak Park, and The Rookery Building and Bach house.
+Lead tours of the Home and Studio, Robie House, the Frank Lloyd Wright Historic District in Oak Park, and The Rookery Building and Bach House.

 Ready to become a volunteer?

 - Interviews are scheduled from February 1 - November 1 each year.

 - You will receive a link to access PowerPoint presentations, a resource fact sheet, and a required reading list.